|

 horizontally into a small focused beam of light that only penetrates the

 internal chamber for a few minutes on the winter solstice.
+The stones that cover the passage had

 small channels cut into them on their upper-faces to keep the passage dry.
 Similarly, the